-After considering any complaint, the Accreditation Committee may:
+After considering any complaint, the Accreditation Committee may determine that the complaint is:

-- (c) determine that the complaint is not relevant to accreditation of the program, or - (d) determine that the complaint is relevant to accreditation of the program and take such action as the Committee considers reasonable in the circumstances to the Committee ensure it continues to be satisfied that the program and provider are meeting the approved accreditation standards.
+- (a) not relevant to accreditation of the program, or - (b) relevant to accreditation of the program and take such action as the committee considers reasonable in the circumstances to ensure it continues to be satisfied that the program and provider are meeting the accreditation standards.

-The Accreditation Committee must ensure the National Board and the complainant are advised of its determination.
+The Accreditation Committee must ensure the National Board and the complainant are advised when the complaint is received by the committee and notified of the outcome of the committee's consideration of the complaint.

-Flowcharts of the processes described in this document
+15. Flowcharts of the processes described in this document

-11. Flowchart of processes for assessment and initial accreditation
+15.1 Flowchart of processes for assessment and initial accreditation